cycle-five/andy-coin/memory_bank/progress.md

 - /leaderboard - See the server or global leader board for AndyCoin
 - /flip - Flip and AndyCoin, optionally guess heads or tail and gamble
 - /config - Configure the giver role for giving AndyCoins
+- /vote - Vote for a server reset of AndyCoins

 ## TODO

-- /vote - Vote for a server reset of AndyCoins
+- Web version of leader board